-From the above example in which a life insurance LTC policy was prepaying two percent of the death benefit each month over a period of fifty months: this insured may have concerns that coverage will be exhausted if he or she lives longer than four years and two months while on LTC claim.
-COB coverage will begin in month fifty-one when the base coverage runs out.
+From the above example in which a life insurance LTC policy was prepaying 2% of the death benefit each month over a period of 50 months: this insured may have concerns that coverage will be exhausted if he or she lives longer than four years and two months while on LTC claim.
+COB coverage will begin in month 51 when the base coverage runs out.